captainkello/sample_app/README.md

 => ["Name can't be blank"]
 (The error message is a hint that Rails validates the presence of an attribute using the blank? method,

+Here the regex VALID_EMAIL_REGEX is a constant, indicated in Ruby by a name starting with a capital letter.